stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ### Secrets management

-Secrets for the helm chart to be deployed are currently passed along from the tronador config file, to the helm release.
+Secrets for the Helm chart to be deployed are currently passed along from the Tronador config file, to the Helm release.
-Secrets for helm chart and other required resources like image pull secret can be brought into Environment Provisioner owned namespaces using [Tronador Config](./tronador_config.html) CR.
+Secrets for Helm chart and other required resources like image pull secret can be brought into Environment Provisioner owned namespaces using [Tronador Config](./tronador_config.html) CR.

-You can also use [Tenant Operator's](../tenant-operator/overview.html) [TemplateGroupInstance](../tenant-operator/customresources.html#_5-templategroupinstance) to pass secrets to the namespace that will be provisioned by the EnvironmentProvisioner by setting the proper label in your tronador config file.
+You can also use [Tenant Operator's](../tenant-operator/overview.html) [TemplateGroupInstance](../tenant-operator/customresources.html#_5-templategroupinstance) to pass secrets to the namespace that will be provisioned by the EnvironmentProvisioner by setting the proper label in your Tronador config file.
 An example for this workflow is [provided here](../tenant-operator/usecases/deploying-templates.html#deploying-template-to-namespaces-via-templategroupinstances).

 ### Application snapshot deployed